Alexander Morfov >> works >> theatre productions >> Romeo and Juliet | A. Bryantsev Youth Theatre

 Tybalt, Juliet's cousin, Capulet Fyodor Fedotov

-Benvolio Romeo's friend, Mo
+Benvolio Romeo's friend, Montecchi Ivan Stryuk

 Lord Capulet, Juliet's father Aleksey Titkov

-Juliet's mother Maria Polumogina
+Lady Capulet, Juliet's mother Maria Polumogina

 Friar Laurence Boris Ivushin